Sharmarke-Said/book-recommendation-app/README.md

-# 📚 BookHub – Simple Book Store App
+# 📚 BookHub – Simple Book Recommendation App

 A mobile app where users can share and discover book recommendations.
 Built with **React Native** for the frontend and **Node.js + MongoDB** for the backend.